nllz/IRTF-HRPC/draft-research.md

 Every Internet user has run into the '404 Not Found' Hypertext Transfer Protocol (HTTP) status code when trying, and failing, to access a particular website {{Cath}}.
 It is a response status that the server sends to the browser, when the server cannot locate the URL.
 '403 Forbidden' is another example of this class of code signals that gives users information about what is going on.
 In the '403' case the server can be reached, but is blocking the request because the user is trying to access content forbidden to them.
 This can be because the specific user is not allowed access to the content (like a government employee trying to access pornography on a work-computer) or because access is restricted to all users (like social network sites in certain countries).
 As surveillance and censorship of the Internet is becoming more commonplace, voices were raised at the IETF to introduce a new status code that indicates when something is not available for 'legal reasons' (like censorship):

 The 451 status code would allow server operators to operate with greater transparency in circumstances where issues of law or public policy affect their operation.
-This transparency may be beneficial both to these operators and to end-users {{Bray}}.
+This transparency may be beneficial both to these operators and to end-users {{RFC7725}}.

 The status code is named '451', a reference to Bradbury's famous novel on censorship, and the temperature (in Fahrenheit) at which bookpaper autoignites.